9 Insider Tips for Travelling to Marbella (Do’s and Dont’s)

 Here, you’ll find well-known high-end street brands and the most glamorous clothing and accessories.
 Fashion is big in Marbella.

 While it’s nice to treat yourself in one of the luxury shops like Gucci or Dolce & Gabbana, I’d instead shop from locals.
+There are many lovely small boutiques in the old town offering unique clothes and local products.

-If you’re into shopping, read my detailed guide on where to shop in Marbella.
+If you’re into shopping, read my detailed guide on where to shop in Marbella

 Pack your sun cream